 8. Emphasize the Best Feature in Each Room

 Liat Tzoubari, Director of Sales & Marketing, Apartable

-Linova Photography put together an excellent room-by-room guide showing you how to prepare each for your photo shoot.
+For outstanding advice on how to take real estate photos, Linova Photography put together a room-by-room guide showing you how to prepare each one for your photo shoot.
 Here are a few tips for preparing kitchens and bathrooms for your photo shoot:

 Preparing the Kitchen for a Photo Shoot:

 - Remove everything from the top and doors of the fridge.
 This includes magnets, business cards, photos, etc.

 - Clear and wipe off the counters.
 Clean counters look great in photos.

 - Hide dish soaps, sponges and paper towels.

 - Set up the kitchen or dining table with nice set of dishes.

 - A bowl of fruit or bouquet of flowers presents nicely in the photos.